 Our staff is committed to coming alongside you on the caregiving journey.
 Passionate about supporting caregivers, this team brings years of training and experience into their roles.

-Valarie Drown, M.S., NCC, LMHC,
+Valarie Drown, M.S., NCC, LMHC, Director

-Valarie Drown is the Co-Project Director for the Alzheimer’s Disease Caregiver Support Initiative.
-Valarie graduated from SUNY Plattsburgh with her Master’s in Mental Health Counseling.
+Valarie Drown is the Project Director for the Alzheimer’s Disease Caregiver Support Initiative.
+Valarie graduated from SUNY Plattsburgh with her Master’s in mental Health Counseling.
 Her passion has always focused on how to best serve those individuals either, with a memory related difficulty, and/or supporting their caregivers.
 Valarie has been working in this field for 19 years and continues to feel blessed to have a career that inspires and motivates her each day.

-JoAnn Southworth, Franklin County Care Navigator
+JoAnn Southworth, Care Navigator